Exact Quantum Dynamics, Shortcuts to Adiabaticity, and Quantum Quenches in Strongly-Correlated Many-Body Systems: The Time-Dependent Jastrow Ansatz: Introduction

-In this work, we extend the program of parent Hamiltonian of Jastrow wavefunctions to the time-dependent case for one-dimensional quantum many-body systems in the continuum, i.e., with continuous variables.
-We derive consistency conditions for the one-body and two-body pair functions determining the Jastrow ansatz and apply them to the case where the system is embedded in a harmonic trap.
-The consistency conditions lead to the parent Hamiltonian of the time-dependent and complex-valued time-dependent Jastrow ansatz (TDJA) where the amplitude of the two-body trial wave functions bears a similar functional form to that in the ground state of CS, Hyperbolic and attractive LL models.
-The Ermakov equation, ubiquitous in the context of scale-invariant dynamics with certain interactions~\cite{Castin04,gritsev2010scaling,delcampo16}, also emerges in our approach, although, crucially, the dynamics implied by complex-valued TDJA is not necessarily scale-invariant.
-Application of these findings to the aforementioned three types of trial wave functions yields generalizations of the CS, Hyperbolic, and LL models with additional interactions.
+In this work, we extend the program of constructing parent Hamiltonians for Jastrow wavefunctions to the time-dependent case in one-dimensional quantum many-body systems in the continuum, i.e., with continuous variables.
+We derive consistency conditions for the one-body and two-body pair functions that define the Jastrow ansatz and apply them to systems embedded in a harmonic trap.
+These consistency conditions lead to the parent Hamiltonian of the complex-valued time-dependent Jastrow ansatz (TDJA), where the amplitude of the two-body trial wavefunction retains a functional form similar to that of the ground state of the Calogero-Sutherland (CS), Hyperbolic, and attractive Lieb-Liniger models.

+Interestingly, while the Ermakov equation—ubiquitous in the study of scale-invariant dynamics with specific interactions~\citep{Castin04,gritsev2010scaling,delcampo16}— emerges in our approach, the dynamics described by the complex-valued TDJA are not necessarily scale-invariant.
+Applying our framework to the aforementioned trial wavefunctions leads to generalizations of the CS, Hyperbolic, and LL models with additional interactions.
+In these systems, we establish the relations between the initial density distribution and its time evolution, as well as the long-time momentum distribution.

-As an application of our results, we demonstrate that the parent Hamiltonian of complex-valued TDJA can be applied to the engineering of Shortcut to Adiabaticity (STA) \cite{Torrontegui13,guery-odelin2019shortcuts}, that provide fast control protocol to prepare a target state from a given initial eigenstate without requiring the long time scales necessary for adiabatic preparation.
-More specifically, we show that the parent Hamiltonian of the complex-valued TDJA can be viewed as an implementation of the adiabatic evolution of the real-valued TDJA.
-In addition, we show that our findings can be used to study the exact dynamics following a quantum quench of the the interparticle interactions as we illustrate in the long-range Calogero-Sutherland models with logarithmic interactions and the long-range Lieb-Liniger model with Coulomb interactions.
+As a further application of our results, we demonstrate that the parent Hamiltonian of the complex-valued TDJA can be utilized for the engineering of Shortcuts to Adiabaticity (STA)~\citep{Torrontegui13,guery-odelin2019shortcuts}, which enable the fast preparation of a target state from a given initial eigenstate without requiring the long timescales necessary for traditional adiabatic evolution.
+More specifically, we show that the parent Hamiltonian of the complex-valued TDJA can be interpreted as an implementation of the adiabatic evolution of the real-valued TDJA.
+Furthermore, we illustrate how our findings can be applied to study the exact dynamics following a quantum quench of the interparticle interactions.
+In particular, we demonstrate this in the context of the long-range Calogero-Sutherland models with logarithmic interactions and the long-range Lieb-Liniger model with Coulomb interactions.